browserengineering/book/book/styles.md

 ```

 The `try`/`except` ignores style sheets that fail to download, but it
-can also hide bugs in your, so if something's not right try removing
+can also hide bugs in your code, so if something's not right try
-it temporarily.
+removing it temporarily.

 ::: {.further}
 Each browser has its own browser style sheet ([Chromium][blink-css],